klazapp/Unity-Logger-Public/README.md

 # LogMessage Utility for Unity

 ## Introduction
-The `LogMessage` utility class is part of the `com.Klazapp.Utility` namespace, designed for Unity projects to simplify the logging process.
+The `LogMessage` utility class is part of the `com.Klazapp.Utility` namespace, designed for Unity projects to simplify logging process.
 It allows for an easy on/off switch to enable or disable all log messages in the app, eliminating the need to manually comment out or add log statements in each script.

 ## Features
 - Easy toggling of log messages with a single switch.